 We are incredibly thankful for our wonderful board of directors.
 As a small organization, our board is hands-on and creative.
 If you are interested in serving as a Poverty and the Arts board member, please email your resume and short letter of interest to firstname.lastname@example.org.

-We welcome artists, arts administrators, homeless advocates, business professionals, community leaders, and more to serve as board member for Poverty & the Arts.
-Our specific board member needs right now are marketing, finance, and mental health professionals.
+We welcome artists, arts administrators, homeless advocates, business professionals, community leaders, and more to serve as board member for Poverty and the Arts.
+Our current specific board member expertise needs are marketing, social work, and HR.

 MEET OUR BOARD MEMBERS